1,362 Shares in Visa Inc. (NYSE:V) Purchased by Brown Miller Wealth Management LLC

 Shares of V stock opened at $202.01 on Wednesday.
 Visa Inc. has a 12-month low of $133.93 and a 12-month high of $220.39.
 The firm has a market capitalization of $393.63 billion, a price-to-earnings ratio of 41.40, a price-to-earnings-growth ratio of 3.80 and a beta of 0.96.
 The business has a 50 day simple moving average of $209.40 and a 200 day simple moving average of $203.31.
 The company has a debt-to-equity ratio of 0.68, a current ratio of 1.91 and a quick ratio of 1.91.

 Several analysts have issued reports on the company.
+Oppenheimer restated a “buy” rating and set a $212.00 price objective (down previously from $233.00) on shares of Visa in a research note on Thursday, October 29th.
+KeyCorp upped their price objective on Visa from $210.00 to $225.00 and gave the company an “overweight” rating in a research note on Wednesday, January 13th.
 Royal Bank of Canada restated a “buy” rating and set a $243.00 price objective on shares of Visa in a research note on Sunday, October 11th.
-Morgan Stanley upped their price objective on Visa from $218.00 to $233.00 and gave the company an “overweight” rating in a research note on Wednesday, January 20th.
-Wedbush restated a “buy” rating and set a $220.00 price objective on shares of Visa in a research note on Monday, October 5th.
-Barclays restated a “buy” rating and set a $230.00 price objective on shares of Visa in a research note on Tuesday, December 22nd.
-Finally, Wells Fargo & Company upped their price objective on Visa from $210.00 to $240.00 and gave the company an “overweight” rating in a research note on Thursday, November 19th.
+Deutsche Bank Aktiengesellschaft upped their price objective on Visa from $220.00 to $270.00 and gave the company a “buy” rating in a research note on Thursday, January 14th.
+Finally, Sanford C. Bernstein assumed coverage on Visa in a research note on Tuesday.
+They set an “outperform” rating on the stock.
 Five analysts have rated the stock with a hold rating and twenty-six have assigned a buy rating to the stock.
 Visa has an average rating of “Buy” and a consensus price target of $221.28.

 In other Visa news, CAO James H. Hoffmeister sold 2,157 shares of the stock in a transaction on Wednesday, December 2nd.
 The stock was sold at an average price of $208.87, for a total transaction of $450,532.59.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Also, insider Rajat Taneja sold 60,048 shares of the stock in a transaction on Wednesday, December 30th.
 The shares were sold at an average price of $220.00, for a total value of $13,210,560.00.
 Following the transaction, the insider now directly owns 310,904 shares of the company’s stock, valued at $68,398,880.
 The disclosure for this sale can be found here.
 Insiders sold a total of 80,205 shares of company stock valued at $17,188,463 over the last three months.
 Corporate insiders own 0.19% of the company’s stock.